 Additionally, all merchants are required to conduct quarterly security vulnerability scans using Approved Scanning Vendor (ASV) scanning tools.
 Identified vulnerabilities must be timely addressed.

 PCI DSS security assessment procedures are necessary for absolutely all companies engaged in online payments, regardless of the type of activity and size of the organization.
 Requirements for merchants to comply with the PCI DSS depend on the entity and amount of transactions.
-For entities processing smaller amounts of transactions, conducting a self-assessment is sufficient, while the requirements for large companies is more significant and requires a PCI audit to be performed by QSA.
+For entities processing smaller amounts of transactions, conducting a self-assessment is sufficient, while the requirements for large companies are more significant and require a PCI audit to be performed by QSA.
 Compliance with the PCI DSS security assessment procedures, passing an audit and strict observance of the rules will help the business to keep clients’ data safe and avoid losses such as investigation cost, damage control, repairs, lawsuits, and fines, and possibly even more serious consequences like bankruptcy.
 However, PCI DSS requirements set the minimum level of necessary controls and activities.
 Organizations must conduct periodic risk assessments to identify and address risks to credit cards and other types of sensitive data.